Blog General

-What Are App Icon Badges?
-Understand This Subtle Engagement Tool
+What are App Icon Badges?

-What Are App Icon Badges?
-Understand This Subtle Engagement Tool
+What are App Icon Badges?

 We’ll take a closer look at app icon badges—a type of notification—and talk about what they are, how they function, and how mobile marketers can drive user engagement through the power of a simple red dot.